The New School

-The New School is a private research university in New York City.
-It was founded in 1919 as The New School for Social Research with a mission dedicated to academic freedom and intellectual inquiry and a home for progressive thinkers.
+The New School is a private research university in New York City, New York, United States.
+It was founded in 1919 as The New School for Social Research with a mission dedicated to academic freedom and intellectual inquiry and a home for progressive education.
 Since then, the school has grown to house four divisions.
 These include the Parsons School of Design, the Eugene Lang College of Liberal Arts, the College of Performing Arts (which includes the Mannes School of Music) and The New School for Social Research.

-In addition, the university maintains the Parsons Paris campus and has also launched or housed a range of institutions, such as the international research institute World Policy Institute, the Vera List Center for Art and Politics, the India China Institute, the Observatory on Latin America, and the Center for New York City Affairs.
+In addition, the university maintains the Parsons Paris campus and has also launched or housed a range of institutions, such as the Healthy Materials Lab, the Institute for Race, Power, and Political Economy, World Policy Institute, the India China Institute, the Observatory on Latin America, and the Center for New York City Affairs.
 It is classified among "R2: Doctoral Universities – High research activity".
-Approximately 10,000 students are enrolled in undergraduate and postgraduate programs.
+Approximately 8,500 students are enrolled in undergraduate and postgraduate programs.
 Over 70 percent of students are in the creative areas of design, performing, and fine arts.

 History

 Name

 From its founding in 1919 to 1997, the university was known as The New School for Social Research.
 Between 1997 and 2005 it was known as New School University.
 The university and each of its colleges were renamed in 2005.

 The New School established the University in Exile and the École libre des hautes études in 1933.
-It was designed as a graduate division for largely Jewish scholars escaping from Nazi Germany and other adversarial regimes in Europe.
+It was designed as a graduate division for largely Jewish scholars escaping from Hitler and other adversarial regimes in Europe.
 In 1934, the University in Exile was chartered by New York State and its name was changed to the Graduate Faculty of Political and Social Science.
 In 2005, it adopted what had initially been the name of the whole institution, the New School for Social Research, while the larger institution was renamed The New School.